Ar the time of the Kingdom of the Franks, under the Merovingians and Carolingians, the first villages in the Siebengebirge came into being.

-Under Childeric’s son Clovis in Clovis, whom we can definitely call a despot, the Frankish Empire rose to a European power.
-He was baptized Catholic and took the Catholic confession.
-According to the “Historia Francorum” by Gregory of Tours, Clovis had invoked the Christian God to give him victory in the almost lost battle of Zülpich 496 victory over the Alemanni.
-But his decision was above all a shrewd political move: with his Catholic confession he had chosen the religion of his Gallo-Roman population, and have them support his kingdom.
-He did not live it, thought, he remained a Germanic warrior king.
+Under Childeric’s son Clovis, the Frankish Empire became a European power.
+He was baptized and took the Catholic confession.
+According to the “Historia Francorum” by Gregory of Tours, Clovis had invoked the Christian God to give him victory in the almost lost battle of Zülpich 496 victory over the Alamanni.
+Nonetheless, his decision was above all a shrewd political move.
+By choosing the Catholic confession, he had chosen the religion of his Gallo-Roman population; therefore they would support his kingdom.
+On the other hand, Clovis did not lead a Christian life, he remained a Germanic warrior king.

-Under Clotaire II, the Merowingian Empire was united again.
-But in 614, he had to make far-reaching concessions to the dukes, especially in Bavaria, Alemannia and Aquitaine mighty dukedoms came into being.
-Austrasia and Neustria were given administrative autonomy; Burgundy was lost completely.
-Clothar II and his son Dagobert I “the Good” are considered the last great Merovingian kings, but even in their time their highest government officials, the Mayor Domus, had firmly established their position.
+Many years later, Chlotar II (584-629) reunited the Merovingian Empire.
+But he had to make far-reaching concessions to the dukes, as a result in Bavaria, Alemannia and Aquitaine mighty dukedoms came into being.
+Austrasia and Neustria obtained administrative autonomy; Burgundy got lost.
+Clothar II and his son Dagobert I “the Good” are considered the last great Merovingian kings.
+But already in their time their highest government officials, the Mayor Domus, had firmly established their position.

-One of the first settlements in the Seven Mountains was Niederdollendorf; a Frankish grave stone from the 7th Century has been found, today it can be seen at the Rheinisches Landesmuseum, Bonn.
+One of the first settlements in the Siebengebirge was Niederdollendorf; here a Frankish gravestone from the 7th Century has been found.
+Today we can see at Rheinisches Landesmuseum, Bonn.
 It shows Christian and Pagan elements.
-Back then, Chistianity mixed with Pagan beliefs, and often priests were killed.
+Back then, Christianity was mixed with Pagan beliefs, and often priests were killed.

 The rise of the Carolingians

-With the decline of the Merovingian political power got more and more in in the hands of the Mayor Domus from the Carolingian family.
+With the decline of the Merovingian dynasty, their Mayor Domus from the Carolingian family became mighty men.
 Charles Martel, who defeated the Arabs in the Battle of Tours and Poitiers 732, reigned like a king.
-Pepin III then did away with the Merovingian shadowy kingdom, in 751 he had himself crowned with the consent of the pope.
-A deal both sides profited from, as with “Donation of Pepin”, the Papal States came into being.
+Pepin III then did away with the Merovingian shadowy kingdom.
+In 751, he had himself crowned with the consent of the pope.
+A deal both sides profited from, as with the “Donation of Pepin”, the Papal States came into being.

-Under his son Charlemagne (768-814), the Frankish Empire rose to European power.
-Driven by an enormous will for power and often with merciless rigor Charlemagne set work on rearranging things in his spirit.
-He fought the Saxons, the Lombards and the Moors.
-The Empire was divided into counties, these again in districts (Gaue).
-At the top was a count who was appointed, transferred and dismissed by Charlemagne.
+Under his son Charlemagne (768-814), the Frankish Empire rose to be a European power.
+Driven by an enormous will for power and often with merciless rigor, Charlemagne rearranged things in his spirit.
+He fought the Saxons, the Lombards, and the Moors.
+Then he divided the empire into counties, these again in districts (Gaue).
+At the top was a count whom Charlemagne himself appointed, transferred and dismissed.

-On Christmas Day 800 was Charlemagne was crowned emperor by Pope Leo III. in Rome.
+On Christmas Day 800, Charlemagne was crowned emperor by Pope Leo III. in Rome.
 Now he was, in the tradition of the Christian Roman emperors, the protector of Rome and the Church, and his Frankish Empire was the successor kingdom of the Roman Empire.
-Both cultures, the Christian-Roman and Frankish should sustain the Empire.
+Both cultures, the Christian-Roman and Frankish, should sustain the Empire.

 Charlemagne took care of the education that had been down for a long time already.
-He urged the clergy, in his time a key source of education, again and again to learn Latin and Greek and to study the sciences.
+He kept reminding the clergy, in his time a key source of education, to learn Latin and Greek, and to study the sciences.
 He called highly educated men to his court in Aachen, the “Hofschule” came into being to which we owe wonderful book illuminations.
-At the same time, the Frankish language was spoken at court, and was also the sermons in church were in Frankish.
+At the same time, Frankish was spoken at court and in the churches as well.

-The Seven Mountains were part of the county “Auelgau”.
-In a document from the year 893, a village named “vintre” is mentioned, that is derived from the Latin word for vineyard; obviously the Seven Mountains were a vine region already back then.
-In late Carolingian times Oberdollendorf and Römlinghoven were founded.
+In the Kingdom of the Franks, the Siebengebirge were part of the county “Auelgau”.
+A document from the year 893 mentions a village named “vintre”, that goes back to the Latin word for vineyard.
+Obviously, the Siebengebirge was a vine region already back then.
+In late Carolingian times, the villages Oberdollendorf and Römlinghoven came into being.

-At that time, the kingdom of his grandfather was already divided.
-Lothar I, emperor, reigned in the Middle Empire, Louis II “the German” in the eastern empire, and Charles II “the Bald” in the western empire.
+At that time, Charlemagne’s grandsons had divided his empire among them.
+Lothar I reigned in the Middle Empire, Louis II “the German” in the eastern empire, and Charles II “the Bald” in the western empire.
 The Rhineland was part of Lothar’s kingdom, Lotharingia.

 But the middle empire did not last.
-Already in 870, in the Treaty of Meersen, it was divided between Charles the Bald and Louis II.
+Already in 870, in the Treaty of Meersen, Charles the Bald and Louis II divided it among them.
 Now the Rhine was the border, the left bank of Lotharingia was part of the Western Empire, the right bank was part of the Eastern Empire.
 In the treaty of Ribemont 880, the East Frankish King Louis III could win also the western part of Lotharingia.